barBraude/final_project/README.md

 ## Prediction
 ### Create Python environment

-Create and activate the virtual environment (for Windows).
+Create and activate the virtual environment (for Windows)

-We used version 3.10.
+We used version 3.10

 1. `py -3 -m venv .venv`
 2. `.venv\scripts\activate`